ppone/docs/accounting/intacct.md

 When a sync fails you will be able to see the error message in the *Recent Syncs* section in **Settings** > **Accounting Sync**.
 Normally the error message will include the invoice # that failed and a detailed reason why it could not be synced.
 Oftentimes there is a manual action required on your end.

 Below we have documented commonly encountered errors and recommended resolutions.
 If you are still unable to get your books synced then please contact [support@invoiced.com](mailto:support@invoiced.com) for further assistance.

+### Finding Your Intacct Company ID

+Your Intacct company ID is required in order to connect the integration.
+You can obtain your company ID from Intacct with these steps:

+1. Within the Intacct application, hover over the **Company** tab and click **Company Info**.

+2. You should see an *ID* field.
+This is the company ID that you will use in the connection steps below.

 ### 401 Error